outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

         - cancer
         	- substances to avoid with cancer
         		- avoid methylglyoxal (a chemical linked to diabetes, obesity, and poor diet which can increase cancer risk) with phenols/flavonoids (phenols in peanut/apple, anthocyanins in elderberry, EGCG in green tea, genistein in soy)
-	        	- avoid sitosterol, thyroid gland, b-vitamin supplements, sugar, amino acids like methionine and glutamate products like MSG, pollution
+	        	- avoid sitosterol, thyroid gland, b-vitamin supplements (vitamin c, iron, zinc supplements can also help cancer growth), sugar, amino acids like methionine and glutamate products like MSG, pollution
 	        	- avoid carcinogens in food, including:
 	        		- excessive hydrazine in mushrooms
 	        		- acrylamide in fried/roasted foods like potato chips